HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 With how much of our lives happen online these days - whether it's staying in touch, following the news, buying, or even selling products online - web security has never been more important.
 Unfortunately, the more we rely on these online services, the more appealing they become to malicious actors.
 As we've seen time and time again, even a single weak spot in the systems we depend on can lead to disrupted services, stolen personal data, or worse.
 The past two years have been no exception, with a rise in <a hreflang="en" href="https://blog.cloudflare.com/ddos-threat-report-for-2024-q2/">Denial-of-Service (DoS) attacks</a>, <a hreflang="en" href="https://www.imperva.com/resources/resource-library/reports/2024-bad-bot-report/">bad bots</a>, and <a hreflang="en" href="https://www.darkreading.com/vulnerabilities-threats/rising-tide-of-software-supply-chain-attacks">supply-chain attacks targeting the Web</a> like never before.

 In this chapter, we take a closer look at the current state of web security by analyzing the protections and security practices used by websites today.
-We explore key areas like Transport Layer Security (TLS), cookie protection mechanisms, and safeguards against third-party content inclusion.
-We'll discuss how these security measures help prevent attacks, as well as highlight common misconfigurations that can undermine them.
-Additionally, we examine some of the harmful practices still present on the web, such as the widespread use of cryptominers.
+We explore key areas like [Transport Layer Security (TLS)](#transport-security), [cookie protection mechanisms](#cookies), and safeguards against third-party [content inclusion](#content-inclusion).
+We'll discuss how security measures like these help prevent attacks, as well as highlight [misconfigurations](#security-misconfigurations-and-oversights) that can undermine them.
+Additionally, we examine the prevalence of harmful [cryptominers](#malpractices-on-the-web) and the usage of [`security.txt`](#securitytxt).

-We also investigate the factors driving security practices, analyzing whether elements like country, website category, or technology stack influence the security measures in place.
+We also investigate the [factors driving security practices](#drivers-of-security-mechanism-adoption), analyzing whether elements like country, website category, or technology stack influence the security measures in place.
 By comparing this year's findings with those from the [2022 Web Almanac](../2022/security), we highlight key changes and assess long-term trends.
 This allows us to provide a broader perspective on the evolution of web security practices and the progress made over the years.

 ## Transport security